ReadingTimeMachine/ocr_post_correction/README.md

 * `explore_visualize_dataset.ipynb` explores character and word-level synthetic ground-truth (SGT) and OCR matches in several ways, including interactive Altair visualizations.

+## Data & Model Weights

+520k (500k in training, 10k in validation, 10k in test) randomized, aligned sentences and model weights are found on the [Zenodo page for this work]() (embargo'd until publication).

 ## Folders